Comfort Suites Downtown

 A living memorial to the first Greek settlers who came as slaves in 1768, this shine is called "The Jewel of St. George Street" and features a magnificent Orthodox Chapel filled with Byzantine style frescoes, as well as a historic museum that contains exhibits such as artifacts, photographs, and historical documents and which tells the story of the First Greek Colony in the New World.

 Spanish conquistador Pedro Menéndez Avilés founded this mission in 1565 and it's the first of its kind in the Americas established for the Spanish cross and crown.
-It was here at this site in which Avilés knelt to kiss the wooden cross presented to him by Father Francisco Lopez de Mendoza Grajales, the chaplain of his expedition.
-Some of the highlights include a bronze memorial to Father Lopez that stands on the lagoon's eastern bank along with the Great Cross, erected as a memorial of the Mission's 400th anniversary and the casket of Alvés is inside the museum.
+Historians allege that it was this spot where Avilés kissed the wooden cross presented to him by the chaplain of his expedition.
+Some of the highlights include a bronze memorial to the same Father that stands on the lagoon's eastern bank along with the Great Cross, erected as a memorial of the Mission's 400th anniversary.
+One other highlight includes the casket of Avilés inside the museum.
 Admission is free.

 Visit a bit of the old world at St. Augustine's historic St. George Street and Spanish Quarter Village.
 The entirety of St. George Street is a quaint pedestrian strip and it's closed to all motorized traffic.
 Most of the buildings are reproductions of homes and shops that visitors would have seen in St. Augustine centuries ago.
 Inside some of those buildings, shops and restaurants are available and a myriad of street performers provide the entertainment—you can meet with and talk to colonists and soldiers as they go about their tasks, mimicking daily life during the mid-18th Century.